johnsonjh/VEDIT/README.md

 ### Cross-development

-The following cross-development tools are highly recommended:
+The following cross‑development tools are highly recommended:

-* **ccom** is a cross-platform CP/M‑80 2.2 emulator, suitable for running the `ZASM`, `PASM`, and `HEXCOM` programs on a UNIX-like host.
+* **ccom** is a cross‑platform CP/M‑80 2.2 emulator, suitable for
+  running the `ZASM`, `PASM`, and `HEXCOM` programs on a UNIX‑like host.
 It is available as part of the
   [Portable MINCE](https://github.com/johnsonjh/pmince) repository.

 * [**tnylpo**](https://gitlab.com/gbrein/tnylpo) is another
-  CP/M‑80 2.2 emulator, written by *Georg Brein*, with excellent compatibility and curses-based VT‑52/VT‑100 terminal emulation.
+  CP/M‑80 2.2 emulator, written by *Georg Brein*, with excellent compatibility and curses‑based VT‑52/VT‑100 terminal emulation.

 * [**cpm**](https://github.com/jhallen/cpm) is *Joe Allen*'s portable
   CP/M‑80 2.2 emulator.